Agbokoudjo/form_validator/docs/Validators/index.md

 ## Usage:

-The primary purpose of \`FormChildrenValidate\` is to encapsulate the validation logic for a single HTML form element.
+The primary purpose of \`FieldInputController\` is to encapsulate the validation logic for a single HTML form element.
 You typically instantiate this class for each input field you want to validate within a larger form validation system.